Augusta fire of 1916

-A fire destroyed much of Augusta, Georgia on March 22, 1916.
+A fire of which the fire department was alerted at 6:20pm began in the Dyer Building at the northwest corner of Broad and Eighth Streets and spread, destroying much of Augusta, Georgia, on March 22, 1916.
 Photographs captured the event.
-The fire was blamed on an unattended iron in a tailor's shop.
-It was the worst fire in Augusta's history and impacted 25 blocks from 8th Street to East Boundary Street, including portions of downtown and Olde Town.
+The fire was blamed on an unattended clothes iron in a tailor's shop.
+It was the worst fire in Augusta's history and impacted 35 blocks from 8th Street to East Boundary Street, including portions of downtown and Olde Town, and extending to the Savannah River.
+Wind created by the fire was so strong the bell at Saint Paul's Church rang by itself, and scorched prayer books and hymnals were blown across the Savannah River into South Carolina.
 No one was killed, but Augusta incurred $10 million in damages.
 Many thousands of cotton bales were destroyed and an estimated 3,000 people made homeless.
-Approximately 600 residential and commercial buildings were destroyed.
+541 residential, and 141 commercial, buildings were destroyed.
 A residential area became a lot with only chimneys left.
 "Cotton Row" was destroyed.
 The Lamar Building was under construction and had to be demolished after the fire.
 Churches and schools were destroyed.

-The response
+Responses

 Due to the size of the large fire, fire departments from neighboring cities responded to include Atlanta, Savannah, Columbia, Macon, Greenville, Waynesboro, and Charleston.

+Following the fire, the chief of the fire department made allegations printed in The Augusta Chronicle that blamed city officials for being remiss in enacting sufficient building standards, such as allowing substandard wood framing and shingles, as well as for failure to provide adequate water pressure, which pressure dropped rapidly at the fire's beginning and stayed low in the following hours.